Hip Dysplasia In Dogs

 Symptoms of Hip Dysplasia in Dogs

-While some dogs can begin to show early symptoms of hip dysplasia as young as 4 months of age, other dogs develop it later in life in conjunction with age-related osteoarthritis.
+While some dogs can begin to show early symptoms of hip dysplasia as young as 4 months, other dogs develop it later in life in conjunction with age-related osteoarthritis.
 In either case, there are a number of symptoms associated with canine hip dysplasia (CHD) that dog owners should be familiar with.

 These symptoms will vary depending on the severity of the disease, the level of inflammation, the degree of ‘looseness’ in the joint, and how long the dog has suffered from hip dysplasia.